pasqualerossi/42-School-Guide/README.md

 ## :white_check_mark: Evaluation

-- To be evaluated on projects in Common Core Rank 05 and Common Core Rank 06, the evaluator requires to have completed a minimum number of projects and exams.
+- To be evaluated on projects in Common Core Rank 05 and Common Core Rank 06, the evaluator requires to have completed a minimum number of projects and exams in order for them to evaluate you.
 - Use these tools to find people on your campus who can evaluate you:

   - [Peer Finder By Current Project](https://find-peers.codam.nl/)